escobard/blockchains-nd/part2/lesson2.notes.md

 ### Regnet - Regression Test Mode Network
 	- for testing, no value, no peers
-	- not on a network, takes almost no time
+	- not on a network, takes almost no time vs Regnet
+		- Purpose - testing
+		- Environment - Private, completely local to your own computer
+		- Peers - No peers
+		- Size - 0GB
+		- Block creation - instantly, since there is no block validation
+		- Value - No value
+		- public key prefix: **m** or **n**
+		- block difficulty - no difficulty